Spin wave interactions in the pyrochlore Heisenberg antiferromagnet with Dzyaloshinskii-Moriya interactions: Introduction

-Most of the above reasons to study spin wave interactions arise simultaneously in spin models on the pyrochlore lattice.
+Most of the above reasons to study spin wave interactions can arise simultaneously in spin models on the pyrochlore lattice.
 It is one of the most widely studied platforms to probe the effect of geometrical frustration on magnetic order.
 The $A_2 B_2 O_7$ class of materials provide an array of possible material realizations \cite{gardner_gingras_greedan_rmp}.
 Furthermore, this lattice also proved to be the source of one of the first topological magnonic band structures investigated \cite{onose_et_al_science_2010}, where a non-vanishing thermal hall conductivity was explained using a finite Berry curvature of the spin wave bands.
 In this context, it is important to note that while understanding of spin wave interactions is relevant and important in its own right, interest in the same has also witnessed a resurgence recently because of the interest studying topological magnonic band structures \cite{McClarty_Top_Mag_review, Malki_top_mag_review_2020, kondo_akagi_katsura_2020_ptep}.
 Much of the analysis of topological magnons relies on the magnon band structure at the non-interacting level.
 However, the emergence of topologically non-trivial spin wave band structures often involves non-collinear magnetic order and/or geometrically frustrated lattices, circumstances in which deviations from linear spin wave theory are frequently found.
-As a result there have been several recent attempts to ascertain the effect of interactions on the predictions of topological magnonic theories, mostly for two dimensional Hamiltonians \cite{dampped_TM_in_Kagome_Chernyshev_Maximov_prl_2016, Pershoguba_et_PRX_2018, mook_et_al_interaction_stabilised_TMI_2022, Liu_et_al_SW_interactions_MnBi2Te4_prb_2023, honeycomb_damping_chen_etal_prb_2023, Habel_et_al_PRB_2023, Sun_Bhowmick_Yang_Sengupta_PRB_2023, sourounis2024arXiv, Li_Luo_Chang_T_induced_Chern_insulator_PRB_2023}. \\
+As a result there have been several recent attempts to ascertain the effect of interactions on the predictions of topological magnonic theories, mostly for two dimensional Hamiltonians \cite{dampped_TM_in_Kagome_Chernyshev_Maximov_prl_2016, Pershoguba_et_PRX_2018, mook_et_al_interaction_stabilised_TMI_2022, Liu_et_al_SW_interactions_MnBi2Te4_prb_2023, honeycomb_damping_chen_etal_prb_2023, Habel_et_al_PRB_2023, Sun_Bhowmick_Yang_Sengupta_PRB_2023, sourounis2024PRB, Li_Luo_Chang_T_induced_Chern_insulator_PRB_2023}. \\ The lattice structure of the pyrochlore allows for anisotropic interactions like the Dzyaloshinskii-Moriya interaction (DMI) and local spin anisotropies which make it a very suitable system for non-collinear low temperature phases and thence for the study of magnon interactions.
+Existing work on the effect of spin wave interactions in this lattice have focussed on different aspects of the ferromagnetic phase \cite{Rau_Moessner_McClarty_NLSWT_PRB_2019, Hickey_et_al_2025_PRB}.
+In this work we initiate a study of the effect of spin wave interactions in a spin model on the pyrochlore lattice with antiferromagnetic Heisenberg exchange and Dzyaloshinskii-Moriya interactions.
+We study the all-in-all-out (AIAO) phase of this lattice and the effect of magnon interactions on spin wave spectra of this phase.
+Several aspects of the magnon spectra of this phase both in the bulk and the thin film limits have been studied recently \cite{Li_Chen_spin_1_pyrochlore_2018, Laurell_Fiete_2017_prl, Li_Chen_spin_1_pyrochlore_2018, Jian_Nie_Weyl_2018, hwang_et_al_prl_2020, Jyothis_et_al_JPCM_2024}.
+The frequent occurrence of this phase in the pyrochlore lattice and the nature of the phase itself make it an important target for the investigation of spin wave interactions.